realityengines/model-serving/README.md

 2. Embedding dataset file
 3. Verification data

-The artefacts specify the model, for example a tensorflow saved model.
+The artifacts specify the model, for example a tensorflow saved model.
 The verification data is a list of JSON records each describing a prediction request and an expected response.
-The expected response should be build by running the model locally.
+The expected response should be built by running the model locally.
 This data is used by the service to verify that it is able to correctly load and evaluate the model.

-Different model types required different artefacts and verification files.
+Different model types required different artifacts and verification files.
 There is a notebook for each model type in this repo to illustrate how to produce the required files.

 ### Embedding Ranking Model